 This little slice of heaven for some reason is tucked off the street, not in plain sight like some of my other staples in Cashiers.
-The exterior of Cream & Flutter is charming with its little cafe chairs and tables and hand scribed chalkboard menu.
+The exterior of Valley Bakery is charming with its little cafe chairs and tables and hand scribed chalkboard menu.
 As soon as you walk inside, it’s a Pinterest dream kitchen with white cabinets and white marble everywhere.
 You can watch from behind a glass the pastry chefs whipping up all sorts of delectable treats from giant macarons to large format gooey brownies.
 The best part is they have ice cream, coffee, and almost everything in their store is under $5.

 Sugar Cloud Baking Company

 Bursting to the brim with sweet confections, Sugar Cloud Baking Company is hiding in plain sight right across the street from Cashiers Farmers Market.
 They have sweet treats of all varieties and a bevy of cupcakes to choose from.
 It’s mostly an in-town wedding cake company, but you can always pop in for a unique sweet treat!